processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **access\_mam**: *AccessName*
 To configure who is allowed to modify the *mam* room option.
-The default value is *all*, which means everyone is allowed tomodify that option.
+The default value is *all*, which means everyone is allowed to modify that option.

 - **access\_persistent**: *AccessName*
 To configure who is allowed to modify the *persistent* room option.
-The default value is *all*, which means everyone is allowed tomodify that option.
+The default value is *all*, which means everyone is allowed to modify that option.

 - **access\_register**: *AccessName*